Danny Pudi: Early life

-He grew up on the South Side of Chicago with brother Adam and sister Katherine but attended Notre Dame College Prep in Niles, a northern suburb.
+He grew up on the South Side of Chicago with brother Adam and sister Katherine and attended Notre Dame College Prep in Niles, a northern suburb.
 In 2013, he gave the commencement address at Notre Dame College Prep.

 Pudi studied dance in Chicago and attended Marquette University in Milwaukee, Wisconsin, graduating with a degree in communication and theatre in 2001.
 At Marquette, he was the first winner of the Chris Farley Scholarship.
 Beyond paying for a year of school, the scholarship led to him performing at an improv comedy event featuring Jim Breuer and Dave Chappelle, increasing his interest in studying improv.
-After Marquette, he performed in summer stock theatre in Wisconsin, studied at The Second City in Chicago., and joined Stir Friday Night!, a sketch comedy ensemble of Asian-American performers.
+After Marquette, he performed in summer stock theatre in Wisconsin, studied at The Second City in Chicago, and joined Stir Friday Night!, a sketch comedy ensemble of Asian American performers.
 Other SFN alumni include Steven Yeun.